rwy0717/omr/om/README.md

 Om takes a hybrid approach to object classes, where objects can freely transition between layouts, but Maps (a kind of class) are able to describe a range of slots in the objects.
-At each layout transition, the object takes on a new map.
+At each layout transition, the object takes on a new shape.
 Maps are created and derived on demand.

 ## How is this different from the OMR Garbage Collector?